kislow/deploy-your-own-challenge/README.md

 Welcome to **Deploy Your Own Challenge** a hands-on playground where you can **spin up real-world DevOps challenges**, break things, fix them, and learn the craft the right way.

-This repo is built for engineers who believe the best way to learn DevOps is to **deploy it yourself**, not just read about it.

-💡 Start small, break things, fix them, and gradually build confidence, that's how professional DevOps engineers are made.

 ---

 ## 🚀 Quick Start